Hagood Mill Historic Site

 Volunteer Policies

 A ‘volunteer’ is anyone who without compensation, or expectation of compensation beyond reimbursement, performs a task at the direction of and on behalf of the Hagood Mill.
-A ‘volunteer’ must be officially accepted and enrolled by the Hagood Mill prior to the performance of the task.
-Unless specifically stated, volunteers shall not be considered as ‘employees’ of the Hagood Mill.
+Recognized ‘volunteers’ must be accepted and enrolled by the Hagood Mill prior to the performance of the task.
+Volunteers are not considered ‘employees’ of the Hagood Mill Foundation.

 Volunteers should help maintain the natural beauty of the Hagood Mill Site.
 Please remember we are a Nature Preserve as well as a National Registered Historic Site.
 The flora and fauna in and around this site are important for our planet.
 Please pick up litter when noted, report full trash cans or bathrooms that need attention when noticed, and please report anything you feel might need special attention.

-Volunteers should familiarize themselves with basic mill site information such as basic history, hours of operation, directions to the site, etc. The FAQs at the end of this document will be handy to have and if one wants to dig deeper the staff recommends the book “Hagood Mill Historic Site: A History of a Place and Its People” available for purchase in the Mill Mercantile.
+Volunteers should familiarize themselves with basic mill site information such as the history, hours of operation, directions to the site, etc. The FAQs page listed at the end of this document addresses some of the most frequently asked questions pertaining to the Hagood Mill Site.
+For additional historical information about Hagood Mill, we recommend reviewing the book “Hagood Mill Historic Site: A History of a Place and Its People” which is available for purchase in the Mill Mercantile Shop.

 Volunteer Perks

-Volunteers that work an average of 8 hours a month will be eligible to receive a deep discount on venue rentals.
-They will pay 35% of the standard rates.
-Volunteers MUST keep a monthly log of their hours and be with the organization for a minimum of 6 months to receive this discount.
+Volunteers that work an average of 8 hours a month will be eligible to receive a 35% discount on venue rentals.
+Volunteers MUST keep a monthly log of their hours and be with the organization for a minimum of 6 months in order to receive this special discount.

-One should seek prior confirmation before releasing information that might significantly affect or obligate the Hagood Mill, its staff, or its volunteers.
-These actions may include, but are not limited to, public statements to the press, releasing statements or recaps of events, coalition or lobbying efforts with other organizations, or any agreements involving contractual or other financial obligations.
+Demonstrators and volunteers are free to answer questions from the press as it has to do with their job or demonstrations.
+Prior approval should be obtained before a demonstrator or volunteer releases any information that might negatively impact, affect, or obligate the Hagood Mill Foundation, its staff, or its volunteers.
+Such actions may include, but are not limited to, communications to the press, releasing statements or recaps of events, coalition or lobbying efforts with other organizations, or any agreements which may require contractual or other financial obligations from the foundation.

 Confidentiality

-Volunteers are responsible for maintaining the confidentiality of all proprietary or privileged information to which they are exposed while serving as a volunteer, whether this information involves a single staff member, board member, volunteer, etc. Failure to maintain confidentiality may result in corrective action or termination of the volunteer’s relationship with the Hagood Mill.
+Volunteers are responsible for maintaining the confidentiality of proprietary or privileged information to which they are exposed while serving as a volunteer at the Hagood Mill Historic Site.

 Reimbursement for Expenses

 Volunteers will be eligible for reimbursement for purchased items that were pre-approved by the Site Director or Assistant Director.
-An original receipt should be turned in to the volunteer’s supervisor, who will in turn submit the receipt with a check request to the bookkeeper.
-Separate guidelines are available for folklife demonstrators.
+An original receipt should be turned in to the Volunteer Coordinator, who will in turn submit the receipt with a check request to the foundation’s bookkeeper.

 Access to Hagood Mill Property and Materials

-Volunteers shall have access to Hagood Mill property and materials which may be necessary to fulfill their duties.
-Volunteers shall receive training in the operation of any specialized equipment which may be needed to fulfill their duties.
-Property and materials shall be utilized only when directly required for Hagood Mill purposes.
+Volunteers shall have access to specific Hagood Mill property and materials which may be necessary to fulfill their duties.
+Volunteers will receive training in the operation of any unfamiliar or specialized equipment which may be needed to fulfill their duties.
+Mill property and/or materials shall only be utilized when directly required for Hagood Mill purposes.

 Lines of Communication